 I am an urban and economic geographer who researches the connections between finance, urbanization, and inequality.
-My work is motivated by the aim of understanding the relationships that produce both wealth and impoverishment, with particular attention to the uneven geographies of financialization and racialization that characterize contemporary urban life.
-At its core, my research examines how entwined social, economic, and environmental crises become understood as problems to which the solution is finance, and with what results for various constituencies?
-Methodologically I take a relational approach, examining how solutions to crises are narrated and experienced by financial industry actors, governments, community groups, and the intermediaries that connect them.
+My work is motivated by the aim of understanding relationships that produce both wealth and impoverishment, with particular attention to the uneven geographies of financialization and racialization that characterize contemporary urban life.
+My core question is: how do entwined social, economic, and environmental crises become understood as problems to which the solution is finance, and with what results for various constituencies?
+Methodologically I take a relational approach, examining how solutions to crises are narrated and experienced by financial industry actors, governments, communities, and the intermediaries that connect them.
 I also have a long-standing interest in the politics of knowledge production in urban and economic geography.